AnaGarg96/VARIANT-CALLING-PROJECT-/README.md

 ## Overview

 This project documents a variant calling pipeline performed on *Escherichia coli* whole‑genome sequencing data using the Galaxy platform.
-The main purpose of the project was to understand and implement the standard steps involved in variant detection and to organize them into a reproducible workflow.
+The main purpose of the project was to understand and implement the standard steps involved in variant calling and to organize them into a usable workflow.

 ## Objectives